Fisheryu1234/hugo-academic-jmwebsite_Fisher/content/authors/admin/_index.md

   url: "www.rice.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: Job candidate is a doctoral candidate in economics at Big Ten University.
-Job candidate has research interests in health and environmental economics.
+bio: Xiaoyu Yu is a doctoral candidate in economics at Rice University.

 interests:
 - Health economics